 The bill’s titles are written by its sponsor.

 Sponsor.
 Senator for New York.
 Democrat.

 Length: 13 pages

-This bill was introduced on December 10, 2013, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 10, 2013, in a previous session of Congress, but it did not receive a vote.

 Dec 10, 2013